FOR IMMEDIATE RELEASE

 For information please contact Emily Bitting, IFALPA Senior Communications Specialist, [email protected], +1 514 419 1191 ext.
 228

 Note to Editors: The International Federation of Air Line Pilots’ Associations represents more than 100,000 pilots in nearly 100 countries around the globe.
-The mission of IFALPA is to promote the highest level of aviation safety worldwide and to be the global advocate of the piloting profession; providing representation, services and support to both our members.
+The mission of IFALPA is to promote the highest level of aviation safety worldwide and to be the global advocate of the piloting profession; providing representation, services and support to both our members and the aviation industry.

 ©The International Federation of Air Line Pilots’ Associations.
 This publication is for information purposes only.
 This publication may not be offered for sale or used commercially.
 All reprints must credit IFALPA.